2026 New York Times Best Restaurants in New York City

 New York City, United States

-A cazo of bubbling lard, fresh corn tortillas, and every cut of the pig from snout to brain: Carnitas Ramirez on East 3rd Street is the kind of taqueria that earns Opinionated About Dining recognition not through refinement but through conviction.
+A cazo of bubbling lard, fresh corn tortillas, every cut of the pig from snout to brain: Carnitas Ramirez on East 3rd Street is the kind of taqueria that earns Opinionated About Dining recognition not through refinement but through conviction.
 Seating is overturned paint buckets.
 The pork is fat-laced and pressed hard into tortillas.
 Regulars keep returning because nothing about it changes.

 Szechuan Mountain House